-Shs placement fiasco: Open Letter to the Minister of Education – Part 2
+SHS placement fiasco: Open letter to the Minister of Education – Part 2

 The journey from Adukrom back to Accra had been like a funeral procession for my daughter.
 She would not eat.

-Mr. Sam, as per my write-up to you in the morning, I expected you to send my money to me by the close of the day.
+Mr Sam, as per my write up to you in the morning, I expected you to send my money to me by the close of the day.
 I waited till 5 minutes to midnight and started calling you.
-I’ve called your 2 numbers countless times from 23:55 Mr. Sam, in my write-up to you, I urged you not to make life harder than it already is.
+I’ve called your 2 numbers countless number of times from 23:55 Mr Sam, in my write up to you, I urged you not to make life harder than it already is.

-Mr. Sam, may I please put it to you that you now owe me Ghc 6,000 since the service I paid you to render to me then is now costing twice the amount I paid?
+Mr Sam, may I please put it to you that you now owe me Ghc 6,000 since the service I paid you to render to me then is now costing twice the amount I paid?
 Mr Sam, you have said it countless times yourself.
 That the price doubles after the placement is out.
-The justification for you driving me crazy is to go all out to cough the money to you.
-Mr. Sam, after reading my message this morning, you called and told me that, “if by 1 pm my thing is not done, then my money would be sent to me.”
+The justification for you driving me crazy to go all out to cough the money to you.
+Mr Sam, after reading my message this morning, you called and told me that, “if by 1pm my thing is not done, then my money would be sent to me.”

 At 2 pm, I left home for Achimota Police Station to look for Sammy’s wife, if truly his wife is a Police Officer.
 Low and behold, I met Sammy’s wife at the Police Station.
 I narrated my encounter with her husband to her.
 The wife attempted calling her husband but could not reach him.
 She right away transferred an amount of Ghc 3,030 from her bank account to my Mobile Money account.